← Back to 史記

 76

 In the twenty-seventh year, in spring, Ji Kang Zi died.
 In summer, Duke Ai was troubled by the Three Huan and intended to use the feudal lords to coerce them.
 The Three Huan also feared the duke would cause trouble, so ruler and ministers had many estrangements.
 The duke was strolling at Lingban when he encountered Meng Wu Bo on the street and said: "May I ask if I will live to see death?"
 He replied: "I do not know."
-The duke wished to use Yue to attack the Three Huan.
-In the eighth month, Duke Ai went to the Xing clan.
-The Three Huan attacked the duke.
-The duke fled to Wei, then went to Zou, and then to Yue.
+The duke wanted to use Yue against the Three Huan.
+In the eighth month, Duke Ai went to the Xing family.
+The Three Huan attacked the duke, who fled to Wei, then left for Zou, and finally went on to Yue.
 The people of the state welcomed Duke Ai back.
 He died at the Youshan clan.
 Zi Ning succeeded him.
 This was Duke Dao.

 77

-During Duke Dao's time, the Three Huan prevailed.
-Lu was like a small marquess, inferior to the Three Huan families.
+In Duke Dao’s time, the Three Huan were dominant; Lu was like a minor marquisate, beneath the houses of the Three Huan.

 78